Mohammed-ALAklouk/Pixel-simulation/README.md

   neighbours, acid corroding into dirty water, and lava quenching into hot stone are all just JSON, not special cases in code.
-- **Tags and anchoring.** Materials carry named tags with an intensity — `flammable`, `corrodible` — so one reaction can target a whole class of materials while each material sets its own susceptibility.
+- **Tags and anchoring.** Materials carry named tags with an intensity — `flammable`, `corrodible`, `wet`, `hot`, `matter` — so one reaction can target a whole class of materials while each material sets its own susceptibility.
+Nothing names water to put out a fire: fire, embers, hot ash and lava all react against `wet`, so brine, dirty water and mud quench just as well, and a new liquid gets it by tagging itself.
 A tag can also anchor: fire clings to flammable neighbours instead of drifting off before it has burnt them.
 - **Lifespans.** A material can count down and transform when it expires, picking from a weighted list of outcomes — fire burning out into smoke or air, hot stone cooling back to stone.
 Colour can interpolate across the countdown, so fire fades